Counter Surveillance Tools to Meet Your Needs

-Wall plates or electrical fixtures that appear out of place could indicate an eavesdropping device has been installed, while a small discoloration on the wall or ceiling might be hiding a minuscule mic or camera, and white debris on the floor could be the sign of someone boring a hole to install a device.
+Wallplates or electrical fixtures that appear out of place could indicate an eavesdropping device has been installed, while a small discoloration on the wall or ceiling might be hiding a minuscule mic or camera detectors, and white debris on the floor could be the sign of someone boring a hole to install a device.
 If there is a bug installed in your home or car, you may also notice signal interference on your radio or TV.
 Unusual noises from your phone could potentially be caused by a device that turns your phone into a microphone.

 What Can I Do to Stop Unwanted Surveillance?

 Fortunately, you have options to fight back when you suspect you’re being spied on.
-The different options fall under three categories: surveillance deterrence, surveillance detection, and counter surveillance.
+The different options fall under three categories: surveillance deterrence, surveillance detection, and best counter-surveillance.

-Surveillance deterrence is the most overt and least technologically-dependent option.
-This involves making it visually clear to those spying on you that you are aware of the surveillance and will be a difficult target.
-This could include placing security officers in conspicuous places, acknowledging the presence of suspicious individuals in the area, and regularly visiting any vantage points from which people might choose to watch you.
+Surveillance deterrence is the most obvious and least technologically-dependent option.
+It involves making it visually clear to those spying on you that you are aware of the surveillance and will be a difficult target.
+It could include placing security officers in conspicuous places, acknowledging the presence of suspicious individuals in the area, and regularly visiting any vantage points from which people might choose to watch you.

-Surveillance detection helps you definitively determine whether surveillance is occurring (whereas in surveillance deterrence, you may never know whether or not you were actually being spied on).
-This detection can be done with the help of professionals who are trained to pick up on subtle mistakes and other signs of surveillance that most of us would miss.
+Surveillance detection helps you definitively determine whether surveillance is occurring where, in surveillance deterrence, you may never know whether or not you were being spied on.
+This detection can be done with the help of professionals to pick up on subtle mistakes and other signs of surveillance that most of us would miss.
 You or a hired professional can also detect surveillance through the use of tools.

 Counter surveillance is the most proactive option when you think you are being watched.
 It puts you on the offensive, effectively spying on the person who is spying on you.
-Counter surveillance involves advanced technology and tools that help you learn about the manner in which you’re being spied on, hone in on who is watching you, and prevent further surveillance.
+Counter surveillance involves advanced technology and tools that help you learn about how you’re being spied on, hone in on who is watching you, and prevent further surveillance.

 How Do Counter Surveillance Tools Work?

-As surveillance technology has improved, more counter surveillance tools have become available.
-The advancements in counter surveillance technology are impressive, leaving those who suspect they’re being spied on with a large selection of options that fit a variety of different needs at a wide range of price points.
-Each tool has its own use, helping you focus on your specific area of concern.
+As surveillance technology has improved, more counter-surveillance tools have become available.
+The advancements in counter-surveillance technology are impressive, leaving those who suspect they’re being spied on with a large selection of options that fit a variety of different needs at a wide range of price points.
+Each tool has its use, helping you focus on your specific area of concern.

-The tools use advanced technology to detect cellular signals, radio frequencies, electronic noise, GPS transmissions, and more, while also helping you to precisely zero-in on the origin of the surveillance.
-Additional tools help you to fight back against the surveillance through protective measures and the gathering of concrete evidence.
+The tools use advanced technology to detect cellular signals, radio frequencies, electronic noise, GPS transmissions, and more while also helping you to precisely zero in on the origin of the surveillance.
+Additional tools help you fight back against surveillance through protective measures and the gathering of concrete evidence.